mxwlc/ee2project-2024-robot-power/README.md

 # Progress Log
 ## Initial Idea
-So the requiremnts say we need to use a cascaded controller, with the outerloop as 'speed' and the inner loop as the tit angle.
+So the requirements say we need to use a cascaded controller, with the outerloop as 'speed' and the inner loop as the tit angle.
 There is a few things to consider here:
 - How do you get a 'speed' value given that we have to control two motors, which may have opposing directions, also consider turning, what effect should that have on tilt angle, and how will the system currently respond to that? (consider using velocity instead, and finding a way to combine the two speeds of the motors?
 Or have system run once for each motor?)
 - How can you correlate between a speed and an angle?
 What is a suitable way to determine the required angle?